Child Custody & Visitation

 What is Physical Custody?

-• Sole physical custody – The child lives only with one parent and that parent dictates any visitation with the other parent.
+• Sole physical custody: The child lives exclusively with one parent.

-• Primary physical custody – The child lives primarily with one parent.
+• Primary physical custody: The child lives primarily with one parent, while the other parent has secondary physical custody or visitation rights.

-• The ability of each parent to provide a stable, safe home
+• Each parent’s ability to provide a safe and stable home environment.

-• Both parent’s involvement in schooling and health care
+• Both parents’ financial records and involvement in the child’s schooling and healthcare.

-• The child’s wishes if they are mature enough to express their preference reasonably
+• The child’s wishes, if they are mature enough to express a reasonable preference.

 What is Legal Custody?

-• Each parent’s ability to cooperate and communicate with each other
+• Each parent’s ability to communicate and cooperate with the other.

-• The history of decision-making involvement during the marriage
+• The parents’ history of decision-making involvement during the marriage.

-• The child’s specific needs, such as medical, educational, and emotional
+• The child’s specific needs (e.g., medical, educational, emotional).

-Most courts prefer to assign joint legal custody when both parents are able to work together.
-If cooperation is unlikely, they may award sole custody to the party best suited to meet their child’s needs.
-Physical and legal custody can be split between both parents, assigned separately, or appointed to a single parent.
+While most courts prefer to assign joint legal custody when both parents can work together, sole custody may be awarded if cooperation is unlikely or if it is determined to be in the child’s best interest.
+Physical and legal custody can be assigned separately, or both can be granted to a single parent.

 What is Temporary Custody?